SeppoPakonen/AudioAssets/README.md

 ## Instructions
 ### File extensions:
 - .tg files can be opened with TuxGuitar
-- .gp4 and .gp5 can be opened with GuitarPro 4 or later or with TuxGuitar
+- .gp4 and .gp5 can be opened with TuxGuitar, or GuitarPro 4 and later.

 ### TuxGuitar